Introduction to the 2009 NHTS

 - an increase in the allowable window for interviewing sampled persons about their travel from four to six days.

 The 1990 NPTS included new questions about vehicle accidents that members of the household had experienced and the highway types used for selected vehicle trips on the household's travel day.
 The core data components, however, were comparable to previous surveys in the series as was survey sponsorship.
-The 1990 NPTS was funded by FHWA (Federal Highway Administration), NHTSA (National Highway Transportation Safety Administration), OST, (Office of the Secretary of Transportation), and FTA (Federal Transit Administration.)
+The 1990 NPTS was funded by FHWA, NHTSA, OST, and FTA.

 See the 1990 NPTS User's Guide for additional information.